-No consideration of principal adverse impacts statement
+Consideration of principal adverse impacts (SFDR Article 4)

-Polestar Capital Remuneration policy and integration of sustainability risks
+Polestar Capital Remuneration policy and integration of sustainability risks (SFDR Article 5)

-Polestar Capital’s remuneration policy is consistent with and will further a sound and effective risk management with a long-term focus.
+Polestar Capital’s remuneration policy is consistent with and will further sound and effective risk management with a long-term focus, including sustainability risks.
 The remuneration policy does not induce any risk-taking that would exceed the risk level tolerated by Polestar Capital.
 The impact of the remuneration policy may be relevant